Mandatory meal plan exemption and dietary restriction meal program

 Welcome to the Allergy Meal Program!

-Contact the dietitian and food liaison officer for more information.
+Contact our dietitian and food liaison officer for more information.

 If you require any further information, please contact our dietitian and food liaison officer.